History Files

 1076

-Fourteen years of war against the fanatical Almorivids ends with the capture and burning of the capital of Old Ghana at Kumbi Saleh.
+Fourteen years of war against the fanatical Almoravids ends with the capture and burning of the capital of Old Ghana at Kumbi Saleh.
 The Almoravids are unable to hold onto their prize though, and the much-weakened Old Ghanaians retake it.

 The Mandinka of Kangaba now take the opportunity to break away from Old Ghanaian rule, while the weakening of Old Ghana seems to be a major trigger for the migration (or increased migration) into the east of the empire of the Sahel's Akan people.